metanoid/datasciencecoursera/Getting and Cleaning data/README.md

 * Write this output to a file called Samsung.txt
 * Write the "narrow" form of this output to a file called "SamsungNarrow.txt", for easier reading on browsers

+To recreate the data, run the "run_analysis.R" file in a directory which contains the Samsung data